liv-daliberti/grail-simulation/src/xgb/pipeline_reports/README.md

 - `__init__.py` – exposes the same surface as before so `from xgb.pipeline_reports import runner` continues to work.

-When updating report behaviour, make changes in `xgb.pipeline.reports` and keep the shim modules importing from there.
+When updating report behavior, make changes in `xgb.pipeline.reports` and keep the shim modules importing from there.
 Avoid introducing new logic here—its sole purpose is compatibility.